Anas-Abd-ElAziz/Data-science-agent/README.md

 ## Contributing

-This is a learning project, but if you have suggestions or find bugs, feel free to open an issue!
+If you have suggestions or find bugs, feel free to open an issue!

 ## License